Confused About Nutrition? Here’s What You Should Know

 - Truth: Fruit contains naturally occurring sugars and is packed with fiber, plant nutrients, vitamins, and minerals.
 This is a good thing!

-- Myth: You have to eat every two to three hours to keep you and your weight healthy.
+- Myth: You should eat every two to three hours to keep you and your weight healthy.

 - Truth: Making general/one-size-fits-all nutrition statements can be misleading for the majority of people.
 We are all different — metabolisms, age, gender, muscle mass, preference, priorities, goals (I could go all day listing things).
 What works for me may not work for you.